 Prepare ahead then put your feet up while it cooks.
 Easy and impressive.

 I’m slowly building up a set of recipes that can be part-prepared ahead of time, then left in a pre-set oven so that they’re cooked and ready to serve just when we want to eat them.
 Examples include these bulgar-stuffed courgettes, this potato & carrot layer bake, and of course, these extremely popular hedgehog potatoes.
-These recipes are super useful when I have to be out of the house for the hour before dinnertime, which now happens every Monday and alternate Fridays, thanks to Kipper’s busy leisure and social calendar.
+These recipes are super useful when I have to be out of the house for the hour before dinnertime, usually thanks to my daughter Kipper’s busy leisure and social calendar.

-This time though, I had the right equipment!
+This time, I had the right equipment!
 My Mum gave me this casserole dish a while ago.
-It’s some special kind of ceramic that you can use on the hob, so you can start things off in it and then transfer it to the oven.
-Perfect.
-Mum actually bought this for herself before realising that it wouldn’t work on her induction cooker!
-Lucky me 🙂
+It’s a special kind of ceramic that you can use on the hob, so you can start things off on the stove and then transfer it to the oven.
+(Mum actually bought this for herself before realising that it wouldn’t work on her induction cooker.
+Lucky for me!)

 This baked risotto is brilliant, because it comes out creamy and delicious, but you avoid all the tedious standing by the stove stirring.
-I made it up to the point where I added the stock, then shoved it in the oven.
+I made it up to the point where I added the stock, then put it in the oven to bake.
 I’d put the oven on the timer, so it turned itself on and finished the cooking while we were out.
-If you’re not planning on going out, you can just pop the pot straight in a hot oven and then put your feet up for 40 minutes while it cooks.
+If you’re not planning on going out, you can just pop the pot straight in a hot oven and then put your feet up for 40 minutes while it cooks to creamy perfection.

 Want deliciously easy, family-friendly recipes like this one delivered straight to your inbox?
 Click here to sign up.
 (Of course, I’ll never pass on your email address to anyone.)

 - 15 g dried mushrooms (I used a 'forest mix')